Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Abstract

 \section{Abstract}

 Unitary $2$-designs are random unitaries simulating up to the second order statistical moments of the uniformly distributed random unitaries, often referred to as Haar random unitaries.
 They are used in a wide variety of theoretical and practical quantum information protocols, and also have been used to model the dynamics in complex quantum many-body systems.
 Here, we show that unitary $2$-designs can be approximately implemented by alternately repeating random unitaries diagonal in the Pauli-$Z$ basis and that in the Pauli-$X$ basis.
 We also provide a converse about the number of repetitions needed to achieve unitary $2$-designs.
 These results imply that the process after $\ell$ repetitions achieves a $\Theta(d^{-\ell})$-approximate unitary $2$-design.
 Based on the construction, we further provide quantum circuits that efficiently implement approximate unitary $2$-designs.
 Although a more efficient implementation of unitary $2$-designs is known, our quantum circuit has its own merit that it is divided into a constant number of commuting parts, which enables us to apply all commuting gates simultaneously and leads to a possible reduction of an actual execution time.
-We finally interpret the result in terms of the Hamiltonian dynamics and provide for the first time a random disordered Hamiltonian that realises a unitary $2$-design in a constant time even in many-body systems.
+We finally interpret the result in terms of the dynamics generated by time-dependent Hamiltonians and provide for the first time a random disordered time-dependent Hamiltonian that generates a unitary $2$-design after switching interactions only a few times.